prajwalkk/DBLP-statistics/README.md

 #### Running the map reduce job

 1. Clone this repository
-2. Browse to the project directory
+2. Browse to the project directory.
+The code files are in the DBLP-statistics folder.
+Import that folder in intelliJ
 3. Generate the fat jar file using SBT on shell / cmd

 ```
 sbt clean compile assembly
 ```

-if the system has WSL, do.
-Else, delete that like in SBT file.
+if the system has WSL, do this to copy files to WSL else do not do it.
 `sbt deploy`

 4. Start HDP sandbox VM